evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the BMW iX3 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The models is equipped with 3 USB-C connections as standard.
+The model has 3 USB-C connections as standard.
 The models is equipped with 1 USB-A connections as standard.
 ## Lights

 You can choose between two types of headlights for the BMW iX3.
 The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.